-Keeping your brain active is essential in the fight against dementia, but learning how to play musical instruments will also help to improve your time management and organisational skills – as well as your hand-eye coordination.
+In general, keeping your brain active is hugely helpful in the fight against dementia.
+But finding an instrument to learn at 50 or later will also help to improve your time management and organisational skills.

-The guitar, alongside the drums, is often considered to be the "coolest" musical instrument to play.
-There are plenty of options available too, including electric, acoustic, classical and bass guitars all providing different tunes.
+The guitar is often considered to be the "coolest" musical instrument to learn.
+There are plenty of options available too: from electric to acoustic, classical to bass, all provide different sounds and styles.

-The guitar will also boost your memory and attention span as there are so many different chords and songs for you to master.
-Again, a memory boost will help in the battle against dementia.
-You'll also become a great multitasker, as Liberty Park Music explain you'll be able to:
+In addition, the guitar will boost your attention span and sharpen your memory.
+You'll also become a great multitasker, as Liberty Park Music explains, you'll be able to:

-- Create the right chord shape with their hands.
+- Create the right chord shape with your hands.

 - Concentrate on playing the notes accurately.